Liberty Leading the People: Legacy

-Zeki Faik İzler's 1933 artwork for the tenth year of the Republic of Turkey, On the Path to Revolution, is known to have been inspired by Delacroix, as it was acknowledged by the artist himself.
+Zeki Faik İzler's 1933 artwork for the tenth year of the Republic of Turkey, On the Path to Revolution, is known to have been inspired by Delacroix, as acknowledged by the artist himself.
 The painting symbolizes the women's role in the Turkish Revolution, in a similar manner it does with Marianne.

-The painting inspired Frédéric Auguste Bartholdi's Liberty Enlightening the World, known as the Statue of Liberty in New York City, which was given to the United States as a gift from the French a half-century after Liberty Leading the People was painted.
+The painting inspired Frédéric Auguste Bartholdi's Liberty Enlightening the World, known as New York City's Statue of Liberty, which was given to the United States as a gift from the French a half-century after Liberty Leading the People was painted.
 The statue, which holds a torch in its hand, takes a more stable, immovable stance than that of the woman in the painting.
 An engraved version of part of the painting, along with a depiction of Delacroix, was featured on the 100 franc note from 1978 to 1995.